Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Theoretical Results

 where we use the assumption $Q_i\leq \frac{CN}{n}$ in the first inequality, and the second inequality follows from $P\in \mathcal{P}(\beta,s)$ and the corresponding sparse eigenvalue assumption (\ref{sparseeigen2}).
 Thus, $Q\in \mathcal{Q}_N(\mathcal{P}(\beta,s))$ holds.
-A specific example of $Q$ is the uniform sampling, where the data are sampled completely at random with $Q_i=\frac{N}{n}$.
-We note that, unlike the positivity assumption in the missing data literature, we do not impose any lower bound for $Q_i$, which means we allow $Q_i=0$ in our scenario.
-Intuitively, the bounded probability assumption prevents us from dramatically overly sampling some specific samples compared to the uniform sampling.
+The canonical example is the uniform sampling, where the data are sampled completely at random with $Q_i=\frac{N}{n}$.
+We note that, unlike the positivity assumption in the missing data literature, we do not impose any lower bound for $Q_i$, which allows $Q_i=0$ in our scenario.
+Intuitively, the bounded probability assumption rules out extreme over-sampling of individual points relative to the uniform sampling.